iagoleal/DeformableBodies.jl/docs/src/index.md

 ## Example

-The figure below represents the movement that a falling cat does when righting itself midair both from the perspective of a frame _rotating together with the cat_ and from an inertial frame.
+The figure below represents the movement that a falling cat[^disclaimer] does when righting itself midair both from the perspective of a frame _rotating together with the cat_ and from an inertial frame.

 ![Falling cat dynamics](assets/falling-cat.gif)

+[^disclaimer]: No real cats were harmed during the development of this program.

 ## Installation
 This package can be installed using the Julia Package Manager.